Suizer98/docker-arcgis-enterprise/README.md

 ## Features

-- **Natural Language Queries**: Ask about ArcGIS services in plain English
+- **Natural Language Queries**: Ask about ArcGIS services like a chatbot
-- **Service Discovery**: Automatically list and find services
+- **Service Discovery**: Automatically list and find hosted services
-- **Service Details**: Get comprehensive published service information
+- **Service Details**: Get published service information like layers and extents
+- **Query Layer**: Query layer with parameters such as record counts

 ## Quick Start